 Not watching there, that's for sure.

-I've been doing this now 33 years, and a natural attrition, and I guess, you know, because they slanted so positively in Joe Biden's direction and hating Donald Trump, there was a a a period of giddiness among them and no desire to actually interview even real whistleblowers or look at the Constitution in Pennsylvania or the dual standards for voting uh in Georgia or the laws in Michigan and the laws and
+And I guess, you know, because they slanted so positively in Joe Biden's direction and hating Donald Trump, there was a period of giddiness among them and no desire to actually interview even real whistleblowers or look at the Constitution in Pennsylvania or the dual standards for voting in Georgia or the laws in Michigan and the laws in Wisconsin and whether or not states that had partisan observers being able to observe,

-They didn't want to even examine any of the questions.
+they didn't want to even examine any of the questions.

 I think if we want voter integrity and confidence in elections, I think we need simple things like voter ID, signature verification.